12rcu/BpmRecommender/README.md

 ## Recommender Structure

-Items is the term for the BPN Notations.
+Items is the term for the BPM Notations.
 Users don't have to be actual users but can instead be profiles an actual user can be matched against.

 Tables: